whensbrunch/spidey-dance/README.md

 ## Basic Overview

 Using this command line tool, you can transfer movement from a source video onto an avatar of Spiderman.
 The pipeline is powered by deep learning models (specifically: generative adversial networks) in order to produce gifs of Spiderman in various poses.
-This work is based on the research paper "Everybody Dance Now".
+This work is based on the research paper "Everybody Dance Now" and would not be possible without the authors of pix2pixHD and OpenPose.

 ## Requirements